consulo/consulo-dev.github.io/docs/basics/plugin_structure/plugin_icon_file.md

 > **NOTE** When browsing [custom plugin repositories](/basics/getting_started/update_plugins_format.md), there is no support for showing logos for plugins hosted there but not yet installed.

 ## Plugin Logo Requirements
-For a Plugin Logo to be displayed correctly within an IntelliJ Platform-based IDE, it must:
+For a Plugin Logo to be displayed correctly within an Consulo-based IDE, it must:
 * Follow the best practices design guidelines,
 * Be in the correct file format,
 * Conform to file name conventions,